Army says pushing back M23 rebels in eastern Congo

 In a joint statement, U.N. special envoy to the Great Lakes region Mary Robinson and head of MONUSCO Martin Kobler urged restraint and called on both sides to return to the negotiating table in Kampala.

+The U.S. State Department said in a statement on Saturday it was “deeply concerned” about reports of increased fighting in North Kivu and particularly reports of cross-border firing and called “on all parties to refrain from acts of further escalation.”

-Additional reporting and writing by Pete Jones; Editing by Daniel Flynn and Robin Pomeroy
+Additional reporting by Pete Jones and Arshad Mohammed; Editing by Daniel Flynn, Robin Pomeroy and Peter Cooney